 Sakae Onoda: New possibilities and challenges teachers and students are facing in L2 learning

 Jenny Morgan: TBA

 Jim Ronald: Social English: Creating social learning spaces within and beyond the classroom

 Javier Salazar & Roxana Sandu: (Un)learning the “Learning Pyramid”: Students’ perspectives

 JALTCALL 2018 (June 8-10)

 Navigating Language Development: How Are Learners Evolving with Language Learning Technology?

 Presenters: Blair Barr, Daniel Hougham, Brent Milliner

-The Learner Development SIG Forum at JALTCALL 2018 is an interactive event featuring innovative approaches for facilitating independent learner development using technology in the classroom and beyond.
-First, Brett Milliner will report on student engagement with extensive listening exercises and listening logs.
-Next, Daniel Hougham will present survey findings on learners’ perceptions of a vocabulary-learning program incorporating Quizlet and online vocabulary quizzes (Google Forms and the Flubaroo add-on).
-Finally, Blair Barr will demonstrate how one particular group of learners in a university Business & TOEIC class engaged in the co-development of Quizlet flashcard sets for both in-class gamification and independent-study for TOEIC.
-The three presentations will be followed by a discussion period for participants to reflect and share their own research experiences, puzzles, and questions about learner development using technology.
+The Learner Development SIG Forum at JALTCALL 2018 was an interactive event featuring innovative approaches for facilitating independent learner development using technology in the classroom and beyond.
+First, Brett Milliner reported on student engagement with extensive listening exercises and listening logs.
+Next, Daniel Hougham presented survey findings on learners’ perceptions of a vocabulary-learning program incorporating Quizlet and online vocabulary quizzes (Google Forms and the Flubaroo add-on).
+Finally, Blair Barr demonstrated how one particular group of learners in a university Business & TOEIC class engaged in the co-development of Quizlet flashcard sets for both in-class gamification and independent-study for TOEIC.
+The three presentations were followed by a discussion period for participants to reflect and share their own research experiences, puzzles, and questions about learner development using technology.